SquareSquire286/ENSE-370-Winter-2019-Final/Q3/README.md

 PART D: Draw the software system context class diagram.

 PART E: Draw the object structuring diagram, including all external objects, boundary objects and internal objects.
-Hint: Notice that this is a state dependent system so you will need a <<state dependent control>> object.
-You will also need an <<entity>> object to store the account information (such as account number and balance).
+Hint: Notice that this is a state dependent system so you will need a "state dependent control" object.
+You will also need an "entity" object to store the account information (such as account number and balance).
 Include stereotypes for all your objects.

 PART F: The message sequence for the “Sign in” use case, which starts with input from the primary actor, the human user, is as follows: